 You took the SAT or ACT for entrance into college.
 If you want to go to graduate school, you may need to take another entrance exam.
-You cannot know, for sure, which exams you'll need to take until you begin researching graduate programs and specific graduate schools.

 Graduate school entrance tests are field-specific: The LSAT is for law school, the MCAT for medical school.
 The Graduate Record Exam (GRE) is the most common entrance exam for most other fields.